 It’s that simple.
 Players who hit the ball hard to the outfield well over half the time will get lots of playing time.
 This is what I have seen with two different high school coaches running two different teams of players below the age of 12, so perhaps this is how most high school coaches run things.
 I have also seen coaches without high school experience run teams this way.
 Please leave comments below if you’ve experienced otherwise.

 Hitting lessons in the off season can improve a player’s mechanics in time for the following season.
-Those who want to practice hitting on their own can practice in the back yard (see practice hitting in the back yard with net and tee).
+Those who want to practice hitting on their own can practice in the back yard with net and tee.